 This arts and cultural center is located beneath the Dupont Circle neighborhood of DC.
 It takes up a space that used to be for storing trolley cars 100 years ago before turning into a safe space for local artists of all kinds to express their creative abilities.
 The place has transformed from an abandoned metro station to one of the hippest spaces in town with live concerts, art exhibits, and other interesting and fun events and programs!

 Gem #6: Spanish Steps

 The Spanish Steps is considered a special landmark in DC because of its historical value, and not to mention, it makes for the perfect photo op.
 This architectural wonder was built in 1911 to make it more convenient and easier for people to get down the steep terrain between S St and Decatur Place.
 Today, they are a striking piece that reminds us all of DC’s history.

 The last gem on our list is Hillwood Estate Museum & Gardens.
 This museum has a beautiful garden that’s filled with various plants and flowers.
 It also houses an impressive collection of art, including paintings by Renoir, Monet, Rembrandt and other esteemed artists.

-Mike Washington Power Washing and Roof Cleaning is dedicated to providing quality pressure washing at affordable rates.
+Mike Washington Power Washing and Roof Cleaning is dedicated to providing quality pressure washing in DC at affordable rates.
 Call them or fill out their contact form for a free estimate!